codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-flutter-app.md

 ---
 title: Building a Flutter app
-description: Building a Flutter app with YAML.
+description: How to build a Flutter app with codemagic.yaml
 weight: 6
 aliases:
   - '../yaml/building-a-flutter-app'